Doha Film Institute: Other

 In addition to its film festivals, DFI hosts workshops, labs, and masterclasses for creators, including courses focused on screenwriting and producing.
 Classes are mentored by industry professionals such as Annemarie Jacir, Fx Goby, Patrick Doyle, Richard Peña, Julie Goldman, Ghassan Salhab, Sebastián Sepúlveda, Ahmad Abdalla, Hisham Zaman, Rithy Panh, Kamal Aljafari, Marietta von Hausswolff von Baumgarten, and Ryan O'Nan, who can help students move through the steps of film creation, from screenwriting and development to post-production and marketing.
 Other events include Cinema Under the Stars, family-friendly outdoor film screenings.

 Funding programmes

 The DFI Grants program biannually awards creators with funding in both the spring and fall, aiming to "support initiative that identifies and nurtures first- and second-time filmmakers globally."
 As of May 2022, DFI has given financing to more than 650 films in 74 countries.
 Funding is granted through two arms: the DFI Grants Programme, which "provides development, production and post-production funding to filmmakers from Qatar" and new filmmakers globally, and the Doha Film Institute Co-Financing programme, which "invests in film production through strategic partnerships with film projects."
 In 2020, DFI announced it would be funding a television show, Oddity Tales from a Strange Land, for the first time.
 The same year, about half of the spring grants were given to women directors.
 In 2022, ten films funded at least partially by DFI were chosen for that year's Cannes Film Festival.
+Backstage, one of the five DFI backed movies shown at 80th Venice Film Festival in 2023, won the Cinema & Arts award, while at the Cannes Film Festival the same year, the lead actress of another DFI backed film, About Dry Grasses, was awarded the Best Actress award.
+At the 2024 Cannes Film Festival, six DFI-backed movies were shown.